Main menu

 The Bureau of Street Use and Mapping (BSM) manages the public right-of-way throughout the City.
 This includes both the street and its sidewalks, but can also include some alleyways, and some public staircases.
 BSM is comprised of three sections: Permits, Inspections & Enforcement, and Subdivision & Mapping.
 Interns will support engineers in the review of permits, inspections, or subdivision mapping.

 • BSM Permits issues about 35,000 permits per year, which can be grouped into two different categories: Construction (or Engineering-related) and Commercial.
+Interns in the permit section review permit applications and plans to ensure designs meet code, regulation, and design requirements.

 • BSM Inspection & Enforcements is Public Works’ “boots on the ground”; not just because it enforces BSM’s permits, but also because it does general code enforcement across the city.